λ fbounded :: Blog

 If you’ve encountered Haskell, Scala, or F#, this pattern will look familiar.
 Those languages call the combination of sum and product types algebraic data types (ADTs), and they’re central to how functional programs model their domains.

 Java didn’t have good sum types until sealed classes landed in JDK 21.
 That’s one reason functional patterns felt awkward in Java for a long time.
-With sealed interface + record + exhaustive pattern matching, Java finally has the pieces — the concepts just weren’t part of the standard Java vocabulary.
+With sealed interface + record + exhaustive pattern matching, Java finally has the pieces, though the concepts were never part of the standard Java vocabulary.

 Where This Is Going